Alfresco/docs-alfresco/digital-workspace/latest/develop/index.md

 title: Front-end app development overview
 ---

 You can develop with and adapt the Digital Workspace or integrate your own solutions.
-To do this you can use the [Digital Workspace extensions]({% link digital-workspace/latest/develop/extensions.md %}) or create a custom app using the Alfresco [Application Development Framework (ADF)]({% link digital-workspace/latest/develop/deploy.md %}).
+To do this you can use the Digital Workspace extensions or create a custom app using the Alfresco Application Development Framework (ADF).
 The Digital Workspace is a fully supported application that is available to customers and partners working with **Alfresco Content Services - Enterprise Edition**.

-If your project uses **Alfresco Content Services - Community Edition** or other open source components you must use [Alfresco Content Application](https://alfresco-content-app.netlify.app/#/){:target="_blank"} instead of the Digital Workspace.
+If your project uses **Alfresco Content Services - Community Edition** or other open source components you must use Alfresco Content Application instead of the Digital Workspace.
 The Content Application is a free, open source example of an application created using the Application Development Framework, and its use is not supported by Alfresco support.

 ![Develop front-end]({% link digital-workspace/images/develop-front-end.png %}){:height="259px" width="536px"}